19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

-$41.85 and 0.099 of the difference between the total amount of the employee’s wages for the month and $750; and
+$48.825 and 0.1155 of the difference between the Total Wages and $750; and

+(b)

+$30 and 0.06 of the difference between the Total Wages and $750.

-An amount equal to the sum of $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $30 and 0.06 of the difference between the Total Wages and $750.

 An amount equal to the sum of —

 (a)

-$30.225 and 0.0541 of the difference between the total amount of the employee’s wages for the month and $750; and
+$32.55 and 0.0583 of the difference between the Total Wages and $750; and

+(b)

+$30 and 0.06 of the difference between the Total Wages and $750.

-An amount equal to the sum of $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $30 and 0.06 of the difference between the Total Wages and $750.

 An amount equal to the sum of —

 (a)

-$30.225 and 0.0541 of the difference between the total amount of the employee’s wages for the month and $750; and
+$30.225 and 0.0541 of the difference between the Total Wages and $750; and

-An amount equal to the sum of $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.

 (b)

-$30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.

-(b)

-$30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.
+$30 and 0.06 of the difference between the Total Wages and $750.

-(b)

-$30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $30 and 0.06 of the difference between the Total Wages and $750.

 Exceeding $1,200 but not exceeding $1,500